build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 Why don't send the telemetry data directly to the observability backend?
 You may ask.
 Although sometimes you actually can if the observability backend support the native protocol from OpenTelemetry called [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md), it is often a best practice to use a collector instead.
 For example, you can co-locate the collector with your application to minimize the chances of data being lost while transmitted over the network.
 This is useful for edge-based scenarios such as IoT or just if the observability backend sits far away from the application.
 You can also use the collector to buffer data before sending to the observability backend.
 If you have a high-volume telemetry data generation, this can protect your observability backend from bursts and being overloaded.
 You can also use the collector as a gateway for multiple applications to send telemetry data to the same collector, which can process and send the collected data to the observability backend.
 Finally, the collector acts as a layer of indirection between your application and the observability backend.
 This is useful to allow you to change, upgrade, and replace the observability backend without downtime to your applications.

 Using the collector is straightforward.
 All you need to do is to create a configuration file that describes how the processing pipeline should work.
 A processing pipeline comprises three components: one or more receivers, optional processors, and one or more exporters.

-To illustrate this, create a file named `collector-config-local.yaml` and enter with the following content.
+1. Create a file named `collector-config-local.yaml` with the following content:

 ```yaml
 receivers: